MDViewer vs Typora

 Typora costs $14.99 as a one-time purchase.
 The license covers 3 devices.
 There is no free tier — the 15-day trial is the only way to test it before buying.
 Typora does not offer a subscription; you pay once and get all future minor updates (major version upgrades may require a new license).

-If you only need to read Markdown files, MDViewer saves you $14.99 and gives you features Typora doesn’t have (Git history, tabs).
-If you need a full writing environment, Typora’s $14.99 is reasonable for what it offers.
+If you only need to read Markdown files, MDViewer Lite is free and gives you features Typora doesn’t have (QuickLook, Mermaid rendering, smart TOC).
+If you want editing and Git history too, Pro is $9.99 — still less than Typora’s $14.99.
+If you need a full WYSIWYG writing environment, Typora’s $14.99 is reasonable for what it offers.

 Performance: Native vs Electron